EthanCratchley/portfolio-website/microblogFiles/complexity.md

 Complexity is a disease, it has infected the many minds and industries of our world today.

 **People are always looking for what to add to their life**.
-Often what they should be looking for is the oposite.
+Often what they should be looking for is the opposite.
 That being, **"What should I remove from my life?"**

 This is a result of the complexity that fills our mind in todays society.
 It is not always obvious when it is happening and I myself am a victim of this.
 So we need to ask ourselves, Why do we have complexity?
 How do we get rid of it?